evawf/fend-webpack-content/README.md

+#To Practice on Webpack with Udacity Front End Web Developer Course

 # Webpack Express Example App

 The goal of this repo is be an example of a basic but functional app built on Express and Webpack.